-End-of-life issues can be extremely complex, and many people avoid making decisions about how such issues will be handled because it can be an uncomfortable and difficult subject to address.
-However, it is crucial that you do spend time thinking about how you want your final days to play out, both for your own personal comfort and for the well-being of your loved ones.
+End-of-life health care planning can be extremely complex.
+Many people avoid making these types of medical decisions because they can be uncomfortable and difficult subjects to address.
+However, thinking about how you want your final days to play out can provide comfort to you, your family members, and other loved ones.

 Table of Contents

-- Life-Prolonging Medical Care: Your living will should state whether you want to receive life-prolonging treatments at the end of your life.
-Typical treatments include blood transfusions, respirators, dialysis, drug treatment and surgery.
+- Life-prolonging medical care: Your living will should state whether you want to receive life support or other life-prolonging treatments at the end of your life.
+Typical treatments include blood transfusions, respirators, dialysis, and drug treatment and surgery.

-- Life-Prolonging Food and Water: Often, if someone is comatose or seriously injured, they will only be able to survive through the external administration of food and water.
+- Artificial nutrition and hydration (tube feeding): Often, if someone is comatose or seriously injured, they will only be able to survive through the external administration of food and water.
 When such treatment is stopped, the patient will die naturally of dehydration and medical professionals will typically apply medication to make such a passing comfortable.
 You should specify whether you want to receive food and water, under what conditions and timelines you would like to receive such treatment and when to stop it.